-- ALTA only accepts submissions from publishers for this award
+- ALTA only accepts submissions from publishers for these awards

-- Must be a book-length work of literature (poetry, fiction, drama, literary nonfiction, graphic novels, and hybrid works are accepted)
+- a book-length work of literature (poetry, fiction, drama, literary nonfiction, graphic novels, and hybrid works are accepted)

-- Must have been published in English translation anywhere in the world in the previous calendar year by a single translator based anywhere in the world, or by a team of up to (but not exceeding) four collaborative translators based anywhere in the world
+- published in English translation anywhere in the world in the previous calendar year by a single translator based anywhere in the world, or by a team of up to (but not exceeding) four collaborative translators based anywhere in the world

-For books chosen by the judges as finalists, publishers will be asked to provide the original-language text; any finalist for which no original-language text is provided will be excluded from further consideration.
+For books chosen by the judges for the NTA longlists, publishers will be asked to provide the original-language text in digital form; any longlisted title for which no original-language text is provided will be excluded from further consideration.

-The NTA is governed by the policies and procedures set forth by the board of ALTA.
+The National Translation Awards are governed by the policies and procedures set forth by the board of ALTA.
 Click the link to learn more about the judging process, grounds for disqualification, and conflicts of interest.

 How to Submit:

-1. Complete the entry form online (Deadline: April 20, 2020), and pay submission fee ($30 per entry for publishers with 10 or fewer titles a year, $50 per entry for publishers with more than 10 titles a year).
+1. Complete the entry form online, and pay submission fee ($30 per entry for publishers with 10 or fewer titles a year, $50 per entry for publishers with more than 10 titles a year).

 2. Send hard copies of the book(s) submitted to the judges requesting them.
 Upon completion of the submission, publishers will receive instructions for mailing print copies of submitted titles to those judges who request them.
 Please do not send hard copies of the book to ALTA directly.
 Books sent to ALTA will not be considered submitted for the award.

-3. If the book is selected to be on the longlist, ALTA will contact the publisher to request a copy of the original language text for review by our expert readers.
+3. If the book is selected to be on the longlist, ALTA will contact the publisher to request a copy of the original language text in digital form for review by our expert readers.